 Bella Thorne (Belle Walker), Jennifer Jason Leigh (Joan Walker), Cameron Monaghan (James Walker), McKenna Grace (Juliet Walker), Thomas Mann (Terrence), Taylor Spreitler (Marissa), Jennifer Morrison (Candice Walker), Kurtwood Smith (Dr Ken Milton)

 Joan Walker moves into a new house in Amityville with her two daughters, the teenage Belle and the younger Juliet.
-The reason for the move is that the house is closer to a top-notch neurology clinic so as to get help for Belle’s twin brother James who is in a vegetative state following an accident.
+The reason for the move is that the house is closer to a top neurology clinic that can offer help for Belle’s twin brother James who is in a vegetative state following an accident.
 Belle begins to experience spooky phenomena around the house.
 At school, she learns that the house they have moved into is the famous Amityville Horror house.
 As James starts to make a miraculous recovery, Belle comes to believe that a malevolent force is possessing his body.

 Amityville: The Awakening emerges as a better film than you expect given the problems it had in release.
 It’s not a great film or even too much more than average on most counts but at least it charts better than the majority of tawdry abovelisted efforts that come with Amityville in the title.
 Franck Khalfoun’s scares are routine and by the book for the greater part – mysterious shapes and figures flitting on the periphery of the frame, momentary glimpses of an undead Cameron Monaghan, characters popping-up wearing pig masks accompanied by shrieks on the soundtrack.
-On the other hand, the film does have some amusingly meta moments, like when Bella Thorne decides to host her friends sitting down to watch the 1979 original in the house at the same time that Ronald DeFeo is supposed to have conducted the murders.
+On the other hand, the film does have some amusingly meta moments, like when Bella Thorne decides to host her friends sitting down to watch the 1979 original in the house.